Methane monooxygenase: Structure

 X-ray crystallography of the MMO shows that it is a dimer formed of three subunits, α2β2γ2.
 With 2.2 A resolution, the crystallography shows that MMO is a relatively flat molecule with the dimensions of 60 x 100 x 120 A. In addition, there is a wide canyon running along the dimer interface with an opening in the center of the molecule.
 Most of the protomers involves helices from the α and β subunits with no participation from the γ subunit.
 Also, the interactions with the protomers resembles ribonucleotide reductase R2 protein dimer interaction, resembling a heart.
 Each iron has a six coordinate octahedral environment.
 The dinuclear iron centers are positioned in the α subunit.
-Each iron atoms are also coordinated to a histidine δN atom, Fe 1 to a His 147 and Fe 2 to His 246, Fe 1 is a ligated to a monodentate carboxylate, Glu 114, a semi bridging caboxylate, Glu 144, and a water molecule.
+Each iron atom is also coordinated to a histidine δN atom, Fe 1 to a His 147 and Fe 2 to His 246, Fe 1 is a ligated to a monodentate carboxylate, Glu 114, a semi bridging carboxylate, Glu 144, and a water molecule.

 The substrate must bind near the active site in order for the reaction to take place.
 Near to the iron centers, there are hydrophobic pockets.
 It is thought that here the methane binds and is held until needed.
 From the X-ray crystallography, there is no direct path to these packets.
 However, a slight conformation change in the Phe 188 or The 213 side-chains could allow access.
 This conformational change could be triggered by the binding of a coupling protein and the activase.

 Upon reduction, one of the carboxylate ligands undergoes a “1,2 carboxylate” shift from behind a terminal monodentate ligand to a bridging ligand for the two irons, with the second oxygen coordinated to Fe 2.
 In the reduced form of MMOHred, the ligand environment for the Fe effectively becomes five coordinated, a form that permits the cluster to activate dioxygen.
 The two irons are at this point oxidized to FeIV and have changed from low-spin ferromagnetic to high-spin antiferromagnetic.